Remuneration guidelines for the CEO and other senior managers

 - The total remuneration should correspond to market conditions and be competitive in the senior manager’s relevant labor market.
 Fixed salary and variable remuneration is to be linked to the manager’s responsibility and authority.
-The annual variable salary for the CEO and the other members of the management may not amount to more than 60 per cent of the annual gross salary.
-The variable remuneration is to be based on the outcome of predetermined objectives and, as far as possible, be linked to the growth in value of the Capio share, from which the shareholders benefit
+The annual variable salary for the CEO and the other members of the management may not amount to more than 60 percent of the fixed annual gross salary.
+The variable remuneration is to be based on the outcome of predetermined objectives and, as far as possible, be linked to the growth in value of the Capio share, from which the shareholders benefit.

-- In order to establish a long-term perspective in the decision-making and to ensure long-term achievement of goals, the Board of Directors may propose the general meeting to resolve on long-term incentive programs.
-The program participants shall be nominated based on i. a. competence and performance.
+- In order to establish a long-term perspective in the decision-making and to ensure longterm achievement of goals, the Board of Directors may propose the general meeting to resolve on long-term incentive programs.
+The program participants shall be nominated based on, i. a. competence and performance.
 The outcome shall be dependent on the fulfillment of certain predetermined performance requirements.
 The aim of the Group’s long-term incentive programs shall be to create a long-term commitment to Capio, to offer the participants to take part in Capio’s long-term success and value creation and to create possibilities to attract and retain members of the management and key employees.
-It should however be Noted that issues and transfers of securities resolved by the general meeting pursuant to the so-called Leo regulations in Chapter 16 of the Swedish Companies Act shall not be comprised by these guidelines
+It should however be noted that issues and transfers of securities resolved by the general 2(3) meeting pursuant to the so-called Leo regulations in Chapter 16 of the Swedish Companies Act shall not be comprised by these guidelines.

 - Matters of remuneration for the CEO shall be prepared by the Remuneration Committee and be resolved by the Board of Directors.
 The remuneration for senior managers who report directly to the CEO shall be prepared by the Remuneration Committee and can also be resolved by the Remuneration Committee.